mrmargolis/robot-vim/README.md

 ## Example Usage

 ### Initialization
-Create an instance that will use your user's default Vim
+Create an instance that will use your user's default Vim and vimrc
     robot = RobotVim::Runner.new()

-Or create an instance with a specific Vim
+Create an instance with a specific Vim
     robot = RobotVim::Runner.new(:vim => "/bin/vim")

+Create an instance with a specific vimrc
+    robot = RobotVim::Runner.new(:vimrc => "something/vimrc")

 ### Running commands
 Commands are passed in as a string with one command per line.